saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Allows you to set a path to an `.ipa`, `.apk`, `.aab` or `.zip` file containing the mobile app you want to test.
 This could be the location of your app in [App Storage](/mobile-apps/app-storage) (e.g., `storage:filename=myapp.zip`) or the URL to a remote location where your app is located (e.g., `http://myappurl.zip`).
 The remote location needs to be accessible from the web, Sauce Connect can not access your internal file system where apps are hosted.

 :::note
-- If this capability is not provided for a virtual device, the ['browserName'](#browserName) capability needs to be set.
+* If this capability is not provided for a virtual device, the ['browserName'](#browserName) capability needs to be set.
 If none is set the test will throw an error.
-- This capability can be omitted for virtual devices if the ['browserName'](#browserName) capability is set.
+* This capability can be omitted for virtual devices if the ['browserName'](#browserName) capability is set.
-- If this capability is not provided for a real device session and also the ['browserName'](#browserName) capability is not provided then a real device session will automatically default back to the default browser.
-This will be Chrome for Android and Safari for iOS
+* If this capability is not provided for a real device session and also the ['browserName'](#browserName) capability is not provided then a real device session will automatically default back to the default browser.
+This will be Chrome for Android and Safari for iOS.
 :::

 ```java